-On the Cameron Project there have been numerous exploration and drilling programs.
+On the Cameron Gold Project, there have been numerous exploration and drilling programs.
 On the Cameron Gold Deposit itself the first drilling was undertaken in July 1960.
-Prior to Coventry purchasing the project in 2010, 836 holes comprising in excess of 90 km of diamond drillcore were drilled by six companies.
+Prior to Coventry purchasing the Cameron Gold Project in 2010, 836 holes comprising in excess of 90 km of diamond drillcore were drilled by six companies.

-Between 2010 and 2012 Coventry drilled 242 surface diamond holes totalling 36,000m the majority on the Cameron Gold Deposit.
+Between 2010 and 2012, Coventry drilled 242 surface diamond holes totalling 36,000m the majority on the Cameron Gold Deposit.

-On the West Cedartree Project drilling commenced in 1936 for the Dubenski Gold Deposit where a total of 268 holes have been drilled (29,270m) and in 1944 for the Dogpaw Gold Depositwher a total of for 235 holes have been drilled (19,597m).
+On the West Cedartree Project, drilling commenced in 1936 for the Dubenski Gold Deposit where a total of 268 holes have been drilled (29,270m) and in 1944 for the Dogpaw Gold Deposit where a total of for 235 holes have been drilled (19,597m).
 Three other prospects have been drilled namely McLennans, Angel Hill and Robertson and an historical non-compliant mineral resource has been quoted for the Angel Hill prospect.

-In 1995 an open pit excavation was undertaken at the Dogpaw Gold Deposit to generate a bulk sample.
+In 1995, an open pit excavation was undertaken at the Dogpaw Gold Deposit to generate a bulk sample.

-Since 2012 both Coventry and Chalice have carried out exploration work at the Cameron Gold Project none of which has materially impacted the mineral resource estimates reported herein.
+Since 2012, both Coventry and Chalice have carried out exploration work at the Cameron Gold Project, none of which has materially impacted the mineral resource estimates reported herein.
+Refer to below regarding detail on exploration work carried out by Chalice during the financial year ended June 30, 2015 and up to the date of this AIF.